openvinotoolkit/openvino/docs/install_guides/installing-openvino-linux.md

 4. **Optional** Install header files to allow compiling a new code.
 You can find the header files at [Khronos OpenCL™ API Headers](https://github.com/KhronosGroup/OpenCL-Headers.git).

+You've completed all required configuration steps to perform inference on processor graphics.
+Proceed to the <a href="#get-started">Get Started</a> to get started with running code samples and demo applications.

 ## <a name="additional-NCS-steps"></a>Steps for Intel® Neural Compute Stick 2

 These steps are only required if you want to perform inference on Intel® Movidius™ NCS powered by the Intel® Movidius™ Myriad™ 2 VPU or Intel® Neural Compute Stick 2 powered by the Intel® Movidius™ Myriad™ X VPU.
 See also the [Get Started page for Intel® Neural Compute Stick 2:](https://software.intel.com/en-us/neural-compute-stick/get-started)